Updated: May 25, 2018

 Showa Women’s University (SWU) and Temple University, Japan Campus (TUJ) have agreed to share a campus at SWU’s current location in Setagaya-ku, Tokyo.
-TUJ will move its entire operation from its current locations in Minato-ku, Tokyo by September 2019 to a planned six-story building on SWU’s campus.
+TUJ will move its entire operation from its current locations in Minato-ku, Tokyo scheduled from August 2019, to a planned six-story building on SWU’s campus.
 The two universities will share some existing facilities at SWU including sport fields and gyms, auditoriums, and cafeteria.
 This agreement to share a campus is the first of its kind between Japanese and American universities and marks an unprecedented step to promote the globalization of Japanese universities.

 This partnering will allow SWU students to take courses and receive credits at an American university without leaving Japan.
 TUJ and SWU students are currently participating in a credit transfer program as part of a Memorandum of Understanding signed by SWU and TUJ in 2016.
 SWU intended to send 45 students annually to TUJ, but traveling between the campuses has been an issue.
 TUJ’s relocation will resolve this travel issue and bring to SWU a global environment with multicultural student exchanges.
 The universities plan to discuss the development of additional programs including joint degrees and collaborations in extra-curricular student clubs and activities.
 Joint workshops and research projects will be also developed for faculty and staff.